MehmetZorlu07/remote-mentoring/wiki/timelog.md

 * *2 hours* Planning the project (continued); details of the features is determined and a mind map is created.
 * *1 hour* Planning the project (continued); data modelling is finished and an ER diagram is created.
 * *1 hour* Continued editing project wiki.

+### 03 Oct 2020

+* *2 hours* Researching and analysing similar software products (websites).
+* *1 hour* Created a site map of the MVP using analysis results and previous documents created.